DanielZhang199/ChessBoard/README.md

 ### TODO:
 1. Fix undo castling bug
-2. Fix undo after game end bug (UI only)
-3. Refactor toNotation to be a method of Move objects, rather than MoveList static method.
+2. Refactor toNotation to be a method of Move objects, rather than MoveList static method.
-4. Update comments on logging functions.

 ## Proposed Functionality